 I sat down in one of the two chairs at the table which the waitress had just cleaned and looked at a menu with pictures of different ice cream dishes.
 The waitress returned and took my order while I picked up my Pentax camera and started reviewing the images of Saint Basil’s Cathedral and the images of the Kremlin on the LCD at the back of the camera.

 “Do you mind if I join you?”
 I looked up and saw Esmeralda, who didn’t wait for an answer.
 She smiled and sat down in the other chair at the small table.
-She ran her hand through her long dark hair, which extended to her waist.
+She ran her hand through her long dark hair, which dropped down dramatically to her waist.

 “Martha is with Natasha,” said Esmeralda.
 “They went inside La Perla.”
 Esmeralda studied my face with her large brown eyes, waiting for a reaction.
 I had none.
 “It’s a lingerie store,” she added.

 Esmeralda looked away.
 “I hope Natasha knows what she’s doing,” she said, suddenly.
 “Tonight she’s planning to dump her Russian boyfriend.
 I hope he doesn’t turn violent.”